isomerpages/ema-pl/_programmes/internships.md

 <div style="margin:auto; border: 4px solid; border-radius: 25px; padding: 20px 20px; border-color:#4EC4DD ">
     <div style="text-align:center; font-size: 15px;" >
         <span>
-        <br/> Please note that the internship programme of our website is undergoing revamp and will be temporarily unavailable.
+Please note that the internship programme of our website is undergoing revamp and will be temporarily unavailable.
 We apologise for any inconvenience caused.

-In the meantime, we invite you to explore exciting <a href="https://www.poweringlives.gov.sg/careers/clean-energy-sector/" target="_blank">career opportunities in the clean energy sector. <\a>
+In the meantime, you may wish to explore exciting <a href="https://www.poweringlives.gov.sg/careers/clean-energy-sector/" target="_blank">career opportunities in the clean energy sector.
         </span>
         </a>
     </div>